In a World Like This: Writing and musical style

-In July 2012, Richardson stated in an interview that the album will be authentic and personal, and that they were hoping Terefe would produce the entire record.
-They also wrote a lot on it and a lot of the songs were based on their own life experiences.
+In July 2012, Richardson stated in an interview that the album would be authentic and personal and that they hoped Terefe would produce the entire record.
+They also wrote a lot on it, and many songs were based on their own life experiences.
 Carter said that the band didn't want to make a traditional boy band album and record songs that they didn't write themselves.
 Richardson also revealed that he wrote a song about his son.
 "We want it to be a personal album about what's happening in our lives now.
 A.J. is getting ready to be a father.
-Howie, Brian and myself are fathers already.
+Howie, Brian, and myself are fathers already.
 So we’re just trying to make it a personal record."